- Home

 Makar Sankranti has been mentioned in the Hindu scriptures, including the Mahabharata and the Puranas.
 It is believed to have been first celebrated by the Vedic sage Vishvamitra.
 In the Mahabharata, it is mentioned that the Pandavas observed Makar Sankranti during their exile.

-The festival’s patron deity, goddess Sankranti is worshipped on this day.
+The festival’s patron deity, goddess Sankranti, is worshipped on this day.
 Sankranti, according to Hindu mythology, defeated the demon Sankarasur.
 Karidin, also known as Kinkrant, is the day after Makar Sankranti.
 Devi defeated the demon Kinkarasur on this day.

 List of Sankranti Dates for the Next Five Years

-Markar Sankranti is an important Hindu festival celebrated all over India.
+Makar Sankranti is an important Hindu festival celebrated all over India.

 The date of the festival varies depending on the lunar cycle, but it typically falls in January.
 Here are the dates of Sankranti over the next five years: